isomorphic-software/smartclient-docs/reference.md

 *   inChart - data-values are displayed in the chart-body close to their data-points - not all [chart-types](classes/FacetChart.md#attr-facetchartcharttype) support showing data-values in the chart-body, and none will show them all if data-density is such that the labels would overlap or extend beyond their available area
 *   inHover - as the mouse moves over the chart body, the data-value for the [nearest data-point](classes/FacetChart.md#method-facetchartgetnearestdrawnvalue) is displayed in a [label](classes/FacetChart.md#attr-facetcharthoverlabelproperties) floating near the shape it represents.
 When showing values in hovers, the visual element representing the data value is also emphasized by brightening or highlighting it (appearance differs by chart type).

-Support for showing data-values differs by [chart-type](classes/FacetChart.md#attr-facetchartcharttype); for example, [Stacked charts](classes/FacetChart.md#attr-facetchartstacked) cannot show data-values in the chart body; column charts can, and they can also [rotate values](classes/FacetChart.md#attr-facetchartrotatedatavalues) to fit if necessary; pie charts, can show just the data-values that fit inside their segments in the chart-body; all types can show data-values in hovers.
+Support for showing data-values differs by [chart-type](classes/FacetChart.md#attr-facetchartcharttype); for example, [Stacked charts](classes/FacetChart.md#attr-facetchartstacked) cannot show data-values in the chart body; [Column charts](#charttypecolumn) can, and they can also [rotate values](classes/FacetChart.md#attr-facetchartrotatedatavalues) to fit if necessary; pie charts, can show just the data-values that fit inside their segments in the chart-body; all types can show data-values in hovers.

 ### Values